-Column No.4 (IB Affair) is one of a series of screenprints Fahlström made in the early 1970s.
+Column No.4 (IB-affair) is one of a series of screenprints Fahlström made in the early 1970s.
 These prints use dense text, bright colours and cartoon illustrations to critique America’s military and economic expansion in the early 1970s.
-There are three elements in the title.
-‘Column’, the series title, refers to the newspaper columns from which the statistics and information in the print were taken.
-‘No.4’ refers to the place of this print within the series.
-The bracketed caption ‘(IB Affair)’ refers to the Swedish Intelligence Bureau, one of the many themes discussed in this specific work.
-Fahlström hoped to produce these prints in unlimited runs to be sold for the price of a book, but was unable to for financial reasons.
-Column No.4 (IB Affair) is, nonetheless, a large edition of 300 copies.
+There are three elements in the title: ‘Column’, the series title, refers to the Fahlström’s newspaper columns for the Swedish press; ‘No.4’ refers to the place of this print within the series; while the bracketed caption ‘(IB-affair)’ refers to activities of the Swedish Intelligence Bureau, the theme of this work.
+Column No.4 (IB-affair) is a large edition of 300 copies.
 Another print in the series, Column No.2 (Picasso 90) (Tate P78631), was produced in a smaller edition of 120.

 Fahlström grew up in Brazil and in July 1939 was sent to Sweden, where he became trapped following the outbreak of the Second World War.
 After the war he divided his time between Stockholm, Paris and Rome.
 In this period he was a founding member of the Concrete Poetry movement, and turned to drawing in the spring of 1952 when he was in Rome.
 The combination of text and image in these late prints reflect his background as a writer as well as the influence of the French poets Antonin Artaud (1896–1948) and Henri Michaux (1899–1984) on his thought.
 In 1961 he moved to New York where he lived and worked until his death in 1976.